What is Wildlife Inspection?

 What is the Job Demand for Wildlife Inspectors?

-Employment of immigration and customs inspectors as a whole is expected to see little or no growth through 2022.
-Wildlife inspection is a stable field with little turnover.
+The job demand for wildlife inspectors is projected to increase by 9 percent between 2020 and 2030.* Wildlife inspection is a stable field with little turnover.
 However, retirements may open up some opportunities in this area.
 Job growth will also depend on the U.S. Fish and Wildlife Service's budget, which can vary from year to year.
 Aspiring wildlife inspectors can look for available openings at USAJobs.com, the federal government's job board.

 Do I Need a Wildlife Inspector Degree?